ibm-cloud-docs/cognos-dashboard-embedded/using_dde.md

 {{site.data.keyword.dynamdashbemb_short}} does not support:
 -	Reporting and modelling.
 -	Custom widgets.
-You cannot extend the set op shapes.
+You cannot extend the set of shapes.
 -	Pinned objects.
 There is no **My pins panel**.
 -	Intent based authoring.